ThomasMuel7/Projet/README.md

 To see this readme in a beautiful way :
 1. If you are on VSCode you can use the "Ctrl+Shift+V" command.
-2. For the others try to visualise it via this website : https://markdownlivepreview.com/ and copy pasting everything in the browser.
+2. For the others try to visualise it via a markdown visualiser online (for example : https://markdownlivepreview.com/) and copy paste the content of this readme in this website.

 It is recommended for this lab to create a **Python virtual environment** before running any code.
 A virtual environment helps you isolate dependencies, ensuring they don’t conflict with system-wide Python packages.